caio/go-tdigest/README.md

 ## Disclaimer

-I've written this solelly with the purpose of understanding how the datastructure works, it hasn't been throughly verified nor have I bothered with optimizations for now.
+I've written this solely with the purpose of understanding how the data-structure works, it hasn't been throughly verified nor have I bothered with optimizations for now.

 ## References